-There are many outings that can be done in a day from Seil including visiting the island of Iona known as the Cradle of Christianity because St Columba founded a monastery there and set out his monks to spread the word of Christianity around Britain and Europe.
-The Island where St Columba is believed to have spent his time when he was not on Iona can be seen from Atlantic Bay Cottage.
+There are many outings that can be done in a day from Seil including visiting the island of Iona.
+Known as the Cradle of Christianity, St Columba founded a monastery there and set out his monks to spread the word of Christianity around Britain and Europe.
+The Garvellachs, where St Columba is believed to have spent his time when he was not on Iona, can be seen from Atlantic Bay Cottage.

 Mid Argyll is also very famous for Ancient and Celtic History as the Kingdom of Dalriada and there is an excellent museum at Kilmartin with many standing stones and other artefacts.

 The Sealife Centre north of Oban has wonderful displays of sealife and is a rescue centre for seals.

 All around you in Argyll are spectacular views and wherever you go from Glencoe inland to the western seaboard you will find fantastic spots to walk, climb, cycle or just sit back and enjoy a picnic or a pub lunch.